Back to All States

 Warning: An incorrect serial number voids your liability protection.

-How to fill out a Georgia Gun Bill of Sale
+Printable Georgia Gun Bill of Sale form preview, 2026 compliant.

-• Selling to an out-of-state resident — Georgia shares long borders with 5 states; selling to any non-resident without an FFL is a federal crime.
+• Selling to an out-of-state resident — Georgia shares long borders with 5 states.
+Selling directly to any non-Georgia resident without going through an FFL in their home state is a federal felony.

 Georgia Firearm Transfer FAQ